 But the energy we expected to hear was nowhere to be found.
 The powerful rhythmic drive of the best copies of the album just wasn’t happening.
 The more we listened the more it became clear that the congas were not doing what they normally do.
 The midbass to lower midrange area of the LP lacked energy, weight and power, and this prevented the song from coming to LIFE the way the truly Hot Stampers can and do.

-For twenty years Tuesday’s Dead has been one of my favorite tracks for demonstrating what The Big Speaker Sound is all about.
 Now I think I better understand why.
 Big speakers are the only way to reproduce the physical size and tremendous energy of the congas (and other drums of course) that play such a big part in driving the rhythmic energy of the song.

 In my experience no six inch woofer — or seven, or eight, or ten even — gets the sound of the conga right, from bottom to top, drum to skin.
 No screen can do it either.
 It’s simply a sound that large dynamic drivers reproduce well and other speaker designs do not reproduce so well.